sitegeist/Sitegeist.Kaleidoscope/README.md

 Methods of ImageSource-Helpers that are accessible via EEL:

-- `applyPreset( string )`: Apply width and height from a thumbnailPreset identified by its name
+- `applyPreset( string )`: Set width and/or height via named-preset from Settings `Neos.Media.thumbnailPresets`
 - `setWidth( integer )`: Set the intend width
 - `setHeight( integer )`: Set the intended height
 - `src ()` : Render a src attribute for the given ImageSource-object